AmirMohammad-Sharbati/digital-system-design/README.md

-## Content Overview
+## 📘 Content Overview
-The codebase includes module implementations and testbenches for **three exercises**:
+The codebase includes Verilog module implementations and corresponding testbenches for **three main exercises**, progressively increasing in complexity and design scope.

 ### Exercise 1: Fundamental Logic Blocks
 This exercise covered the design and implementation of basic digital logic components.
-This exercise has three questions:
+It consisted of three independent questions:
-1. Implementation of decoder 3-8 using decoder 2-8 which should be implemented by continious assignments instructions.
-1. In the second question we should describe the circuit which is SR flip flop by Verilog and test it.
-1. We should test and debug the provided 8 bit multiply algorithm code in the questions.
+1. Implementation of a **3-to-8 decoder** using a hierarchical structure built from 2-to-4 decoders.
+1. Description and verification of an **SR flip-flop** (Set-Reset) circuit in Verilog.
+1. Debugging, testing, and verification of a provided **8-bit multiplication** algorithm.

 ### Exercise 2: Bus Architecture Implementation and Analysis
-This exercise focused on the design and analysis of data bus structures, emphasizing different implementation methods and timing considerations.
-We have three parts which despite previous exercise are related:
+This exercise explored the design of **shared data bus architectures**, emphasizing multiple implementation strategies and delay analysis.
-- We implement the N bit bus with two ways: tri-state buffer and multiplexer.
-Then we compare implementaions with given delays.
-This is done by setting delays in the code.
-At the end we should draw diagram which I use python script for it.
+Unlike the previous exercise, the three parts of this assignment were interrelated.
+- The goal was to design an **N-bit shared bus** using two different methods:
+    1. **Tri-state buffer approach**
+    1. **Multiplexer-based approach**
+- The implementations were compared by introducing explicit signal delays in Verilog and analyzing the resulting timing differences.
+- A **Python script** was used to generate and visualize the final timing and structural diagrams, illustrating propagation delay and signal control across the two bus architectures.

-### Exercise 3: 8-bit Simple Processor Design (Project)
+### Exercise 3: 8-bit Simple Processor Design
-This was the main project, involving the architectural design and implementation of a simplified 8-bit processor.
-The design utilizes a mix of gate-level and behavioral modeling.
-This is very good and complete exercise for boosting Verilog coding skills.
+This was the main project of the course, involving the architectural design and Verilog implementation of a simplified **8-bit processor**.
-In this exercise I implement the modules of adder/subtractor in the file csa_16.
-This file implemented in the gate level modeling approach.
-Then we should implement mul and div circuits.
-I gather all these three files in the alu file.
-Besides, we should implement the memory and register file. at the end for these modules and data path, we should implement the controller which is top level module.
-This is final circuit and main one.
-For all files (which may be one or more modules), I implement the test bench.
-In the `syn/` folder the synthesized files are placed.
-This code is synthesizable means it is near to state that can be phisically implemented.
+It combined **gate-level modeling** for fundamental arithmetic modules with **behavioral modeling** for higher-level system components.
+**Main components implemented:**
+- **Adder/Subtractor** (`csa_16.v`) — Designed using gate-level modeling for precise logic-level representation.
+- **Multiplier** and **Divider** — Implemented behaviorally to extend the arithmetic unit capabilities.
+- **ALU** (`alu.v`) — Integrates adder, subtractor, multiplier, and divider modules into a single arithmetic logic unit.
+- **Register File** and **Memory** — Modeled for data storage and instruction handling.
+- **Controller (Top-Level Module)** — Coordinates the datapath and control signals to implement basic processor operations.
+Each module was tested using dedicated Verilog testbenches, ensuring correctness.
+The `syn/` directory contains the synthesized results of this design.
+The processor implementation is fully synthesizable, meaning it follows structural and behavioral conventions suitable for hardware realization on FPGA or ASIC platforms.

 ## 🛠️ Tools and Technologies